ElektorLabs/180468-ESP32-Weatherstation/README.md

 ## Getting Started

-Download the source and open it with the arduino ide ( >= 1.8.x ) and select Arduino Leonardo as target.
+Download the source and open it with the arduino ide ( >= 1.8.x ) and select ESP32 Pico-D4 as target.
 The station shall be detected via usb as serial port.
 Set the ide to use the port and compile the sketch.